One Week in Morocco Marrakech To Fes

 The Morocco itinerary 7 days involves moderate physical activity.
 You’ll have guided walking tours in Marrakech, opportunities for walks in the Todra Gorges, and the camel trek in the desert is a gentle ride.
 Most travel between destinations is by comfortable vehicle.
 We recommend wearing comfortable walking shoes to fully enjoy the exploration.

-Is Wi-Fi generally available during the tour?
+Is Wi-Fi generally available during the 7 days in Morocco itinerary?

 Wi-Fi is typically available at most hotels and riads where you’ll be staying.
 Connectivity might be limited or unavailable in certain remote desert areas, but this is part of the charm of disconnecting and enjoying the vastness of the Sahara.
 For consistent connectivity, you might consider purchasing a local SIM card upon arrival.